Information on how to apply to Exchange programs you will find on this LU-page:

 > Link to general information for Exchange students.

-This page will give you guidance on how to pick the right courses in Lund.
-We assume that you arrive here as one of the following:
+This page will give you guidance on how to pick the right courses in Physics.

-We will start by a description on the study program for Swedish students, and then continue with instructions for Masters students and exchange students.
-Free-movers can usually find their information on theses pages too.
+It might be useful to start with a description of the study program for Swedish students, and then continue with instructions for Exchange students.
+Bachelor and Master students can find information under links to the left.